microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Power Platform dataflows.](./Media/ppDataflows.png)

-1. Within the **Navigator** window, navigate to the group Workspace where your dataflow is located and select all of the tables located within the dataflow.
+1. Within the **Navigator** window, navigate to the group Workspace where the dataflow is located and select all of the tables located within the dataflow.
 Select **Transform Data** when complete to enter the **Power Query Editor** window.

     ![Get dataflow tables.](./Media/getDataDataflow.png)